No Tags Found!

 From India, Bangalore

-If you have been placed under suspension, you are entitled to enhanced subsistence allowance.
+If you have been placed under suspension, you are entitled to an enhanced subsistence allowance.
 However, in this aspect also, it is a deciding factor if the delay is attributable to the employee.

 It is not clear whether you are a workman; if not, any remedy requires approaching a civil court.